Vcky4/maigie/apps/backend/EXCEPTION_HANDLING_GUIDE.md

 {
     "status_code": 404,
     "code": "RESOURCE_NOT_FOUND",
-    "message": "Course with ID 'abc123' not found"
+    "message": "User with ID 'abc123' not found"
 }
 ```